 From the Todra Gorges to the Dades Valley

 Short Description.
-I went to the Todra Gorges, from where a gendarme encouraged me to continue to the village of Tamtattouchte.
+In the Todra Gorges, a gendarme encouraged me to continue my road trip to the village of Tamtattouchte.
 In the afternoon, I reached the Dades Valley, where I couldn’t take my eyes off the 1000 kasbahs built of reddish mud-bricks.

 I had breakfast with my two Spanish neighbors who traveled with a camper-van and had two hunting dogs.
-After that, I went toward the Todra Gorges and passed many official camping-grounds and traditional guesthouses.
+Toward the Todra Gorges, I passed many official camping-grounds and traditional guesthouses.
 I gradually reached the sinuous valley that meandered toward the high cliff walls.
-The dwellings in the villages were simple rectangular volumes that stood on the rocky ground, with square little windows and terraces on the rooftop.
+The dwellings in the villages were simple rectangular volumes that stood on the rocky ground, with square small windows and terraces on the rooftop.

 The section of deep, narrow gorges spanned only for a few hundred meters and was free of tourist crowds early in the morning.
 I slowly drove through the gorges and then a vast mountain scenery gradually opened up.
 Cultivated plots and lush palm trees lined the main valley here and there.
-I continued on the road that winded along the river and immersed into the reddish mountains.
-The road narrowed and I wanted to turn back when I reached a barrier with ’Route Barree’ (Closed Road) written on it.
+The road winded along the river and immersed into the reddish mountains.
+It eventually narrowed down and I wanted to turn back when I reached a barrier with ’Route Barree’ (Closed Road) written on it.

 I felt fear.
 However, I took a few deep breaths and passed the shallow water of the river with my rented car.
-The road was bad and under construction, but I continued through a hypnotizing reddish scenery.
-Enormous rocky walls flanked the road which gradually got lost in the overwhelming immensity of the desert.
-At each turn of the road, a different fascinating landscape opened up in front of my eyes as I continued to immerse in the Kingdom of the Atlas Mountains.
+The road was bad and under construction, but it continued through a hypnotizing reddish scenery.
+Enormous rocky walls flanked the road that gradually got lost in the overwhelming immensity of the desert.
+At each turn of the road, a different fascinating scenery opened up in front of my eyes as I continued to immerse myself in the Kingdom of the Atlas Mountains.

 The road was a mixture of asphalt and gravel.
 I almost gave up and wanted to turn back twice when I had to cross through the riverbed again.
-At any given moment, I desperately stopped a German camper-van which came from the opposite direction.
-When I asked them about the condition of the road, they encouraged me to continue with enthusiasm.
-They added the Tamtattouchte village was superbly surrounded by cornfields in bloom.
+I even desperately stopped a German camper-van which came from the opposite direction and asked them about the condition of the road.
+They encouraged me to continue with enthusiasm and added the Tamtattouchte village was superbly surrounded by cornfields in bloom.

 When I was taking the last photo in Tamtattouchte, a smiling woman came from the maize field and invited me to have tea on her terrace at Auberge Café.
-Aicha served me with Moroccan tea, cookies, and a pear under her large Berber tent overlooking the blooming maize fields.
+Under her large Berber tent overlooking the blooming maize fields, Aicha served me sweet Moroccan tea, cookies, and a pear.
 She wasn’t able to write down her name as she had never been to school.
 However, we managed to communicate somehow.
 She had a married daughter who lived in a nearby town and two grandsons.
 After having tea, she led me to the maize field where she worked every day.
-She picked up some corncobs, which she wanted to cook for me.
+She picked up some corncobs to cook for me.
 When we came back from the field, I gave her some biscuits and waffles.
 Then I told her I had to leave because I had a meeting in the Dades Gorges.
 She looked after me very disappointed.

-I drove with speed to get from the Todra Gorges to the Dades Gorges, where Mohamed from Marrakesh had arranged a free room for me in a cozy hotel.
+In the Dades Gorges, Mohamed from Marrakesh had arranged a free room for me in a cozy hotel.
 I passed the town of Boumalne de Dades and entered the Dades Valley – also called the Valley of the 1000 kasbahs.
 For the next 25 kilometers, I constantly stopped in front of the impressive, picturesque kasbahs built of reddish mud-bricks.
 One could easily differentiate the kasbahs from the uniform mass of the brown-reddish villages.

 The kasbahs had a more prominent volume, developed on several floors with geometric decorations and bordered with slightly detached defensive towers at corners.
-Alongside lofty minarets, the imposing silhouettes of the kasbahs rose up on hilltops or in the heart of green oases with fig, olive, and almond trees.
+Alongside lofty minarets, the imposing silhouettes of the kasbahs rose on hilltops or in the heart of green oases with fig, olive, or almond trees.
 The lunar-red scenery was barren but dotted with abundant, luxuriant oases here and there.
 Whenever I stopped, children asked me to give them something.
-They left disappointed though when they felt the sourish taste of my vitamin C pills.
+They left disappointed though when they felt the sourish taste of my vitamin-C pills.

 I was taking a break at the rock formation named the Monkey’s Fingers when Mohamed desperately called me and said the staff of the hotel was already waiting for me.
 I told him how much I liked the Dades Valley and that I would be late for sure.
 At Hotel Babylon de Dades, I had a Berber room overlooking the abrupt valley and the staff served me a delightful dinner at candlelight.